 You take advantage of your target’s unawareness to deliver a debilitating opener.

-If you haven’t attacked in this battle yet, make an attack with a light weapon and roll Agility.
+If you haven’t attacked in this battle yet, roll Agility the next time you attack with a light weapon this turn.
 Add the result to your damage, and if the attack wounds the target, inflict a Stun counter.

 Your battle sense lets you hide as soon as trouble finds you.